brentmitch/cached-cards/README.md

 # cached-cards
-Explores how to use the Cache API's put method to store generated HTML
+Explores using the Cache API's put method to store generated HTML

+## About ##

+Generates a random card each time the Next Name button is clicked.
+Stores the card's HTML in the browser's cache.

+When the browser's previous/next button is clicked, it retrieves the HTML from cache that the corresponds to the query parameters in the URL
 ## More information about Cache API

 * MDN [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache)